ethereum/go-ethereum/docs/_interface/Command-Line-Options.md

-  --rpc                               Enable the HTTP-RPC server --rpcaddr value                     HTTP-RPC server listening interface (default: "localhost") --rpcport value                     HTTP-RPC server listening port (default: 8545) --rpcapi value                      API's offered over the HTTP-RPC interface --rpc.gascap value                  Sets a cap on gas that can be used in eth_call/estimateGas (default: 0) --rpccorsdomain value               Comma separated list of domains from which to accept cross origin requests (browser enforced)
+  --rpc                               Enable the HTTP-RPC server --rpcaddr value                     HTTP-RPC server listening interface (default: "localhost") --rpcport value                     HTTP-RPC server listening port (default: 8545) --rpcapi value                      API's offered over the HTTP-RPC interface (default: "eth,net,web3") --rpc.gascap value                  Sets a cap on gas that can be used in eth_call/estimateGas (default: 0) --rpccorsdomain value               Comma separated list of domains from which to accept cross origin requests (browser enforced)
   --rpcvhosts value                   Comma separated list of virtual hostnames from which to accept requests (server enforced).
 Accepts '*' wildcard. (default: "localhost")